 If you are flexible and are ready to change, here are some tips that will help you increase your return on investment (ROI) for your online marketing efforts:

 A responsive website adapts to the size of the monitor/device that it is loaded on.
 This means the site needs to be designed for different devices people use, including smartphones and tablets.

 Your site also needs to be simple, with minimal text and graphics.
 Your average audience has an attention span of about six seconds, meaning in six seconds or less, your site should give the following three answers:

 – What I should do next (call to action)

 Investing money and time on Internet marketing without measuring our site’s conversion rate is like shooting arrows in the dark.
 We don’t know where they land and whether or not we hit the mark (most likely, we won’t hit the mark).

 SEO is perhaps the most changing of all Internet marketing seas.
 If your SEO company is still “building” links, your site is doomed to be penalized by Google.
 If you are not writing high-quality content that will be shared by your audience and colleagues, you will fall below those who are doing just that.
 And finally, if your Internet social status (likes, reviews, pluses) is minimal or non-existent, you’re wasting money with SEO.

-Studies show that patients and staff do not like answering machines.
-By listening to our clients’ patient calls, we’ve realized that many patients simply hang up the phone when they reach an answering machine.
+Studies show that people and staff do not like answering machines.
+By listening to our clients calls, we’ve realized that many people simply hang up the phone when they reach an answering machine.

 So, the next change you should have made by now is to have a round-the-clock answering service that takes your calls at all times.

-The above changes will help you get up-to-date with your Internet marketing campaigns and expect to increase your patient base.
+The above changes will help you get up-to-date with your Internet marketing campaigns and expect to increase your customer base.